-The Freeing Minds campaign continues to generate attention and support–a strong indication that our alumni and friends are inspired by our new philanthropy-driven financial model and see solid evidence of results.
+Now in its third year, Freeing Minds continues to generate attention and support–a strong indication that our alumni and friends are inspired by our new philanthropy-centered financial model and see solid evidence of results.

-Each year, income from our endowment supplies almost one-fifth of St. John’s annual operating budget, significantly affecting the amount of aid we can offer to students.
-By continuing to grow our endowment through Freeing Minds, we are better positioned to offer a transformational St. John’s education to students who would not otherwise be able to enroll.
+Our endowment generates a permanent income stream for the college, significantly affecting the amount of scholarship aid we can provide.
+By continuing to grow our endowment through Freeing Minds, we are better positioned to offer our distinctive education to students who would not otherwise be able to enroll.

 Our tuition remains at $35,000.

-In fall 2019 we welcomed our first freshman class to benefit from a dramatic price reduction that saw our tuition drop from $52,000 to only $35,000.
-Consistent with our commitment to accessibility and affordability, tuition will remain frozen at $35,000 for the 2020–2021 school year.
+In Fall 2019 we welcomed our first freshman class to benefit from a dramatic price reduction that saw our tuition drop from $52,000 to only $35,000.
+Consistent with our commitment to accessibility and affordability, our tuition will remain frozen at $35,000 in Fall 2021, the third year in a row.

 Our ability to maintain this more affordable price structure is a direct result of support for the Freeing Minds campaign.